Quantifying Information Extraction using Generalized Quantum Measurements: Application of the observational entropy framework to von Neumann measurement scheme

-In this section we show an example of indirect measurement scheme, called the von Neumann measurement scheme, on which we illustrate our theory of observational entropy as a measure of observers' uncertainty.
-The main results of this section are numerical simulations of observational entropy corresponding to various types of von Neumann measurement scheme.
-These show how good these indirect measurements are in comparison with direct measurements, and with each other, depending on several model parameters such as: the amount of localization of the auxiliary system, the number of indirect measurements performed, and the number of contacts between the auxiliary and the measured system.

-A special type of indirect measurement scheme, given by protocol~\eqref{eq:protocol}, is the von Neumann measurement scheme.
+A special type of indirect measurement scheme, given by protocol of Eq.~\eqref{eq:protocol}, is the von Neumann measurement scheme (see Fig.~\ref{Fig:scheme} for illustration).
 In this scheme, the auxiliary system (\emph{probe}, also called \emph{pointer} specifically in this scheme), which is initially decoupled from the system, is assumed to be a heavy mass particle (although represented by a quantum state) initially localized at some position $x$ with some uncertainty $\Omega$.
 It interacts with the system through a unitary,